Wacky-Mole/RareMagicPortal/README.md

     * Portal_D_Restrict:
       * > Additional Items to Restrict by Default.
       * > For Example you can add - Wood,Stone - And those items will restricted
+      * > Will only work for New Portals.
+You need to edit existing Portals in .YML files
+      * > Make sure '' has your restrictions in YML file
     * Modifier key for toggle = LeftControl
       * > Default Shortcut for admin and !EnabledCrystal && owner color cycling
       * > If Crystals and Keys is disabled than the owner can change coloring.